Appendix 2: Policy on student sexual violence and misconduct

 12. This policy applies to all types of behaviour that may be considered sexual misconduct, including sexual harassment.
 A non-exhaustive list of examples of types of sexual misconduct is given below.
 The University will consider and investigate any alleged serious misconduct that is deemed to be of a sexual nature under this policy.

 13. Sexual misconduct can take place between individuals who know each other, are in a relationship with one another, have previously engaged in consensual sexual activity and between individuals who do not know each other.
-Those of any gender identity, age, ethnicity/race and sexuality can commit sexual misconduct.
+Those of any gender identity, age, ethnicity/race and sexual orientation, religious and non-religious beliefs, disability, marriage or civil partnership can commit sexual misconduct.

 14. Sanctions applied because of the disciplinary process will be determined by the nature of the misconduct.